 We spent the first week of Ivan’s life in the hospital, then we were sent home with monitors, oxygen canisters, and medication.
 The doctors were confused but assured us that he would grow out of these respiratory problems (which included apnea and reflux) as his system matured.
 We were very anxious but also very happy to have Ivan home.

 His breathing problems did pass, but by the time he was 2 months old and not focusing on objects we were worried about his eyes.
 We were told to wait until he was 3 months old.
-He still wasn't focusing and that's when the crazy stream of doctors' appointments began.
-Most of his doctors assumed Ivan had LCA (Leber's Congenital Amaurosis), and that was confirmed with an ERG in July, 2006.
-(You can read more about our ERG and Ivan's LCA diagnosis here.)
+He still wasn’t focusing and that’s when the crazy stream of doctors’ appointments began.
+Most of his doctors assumed Ivan had LCA (Leber’s Congenital Amaurosis, an inherited retinal disease causing blindness from birth), and that was confirmed with an ERG in July, 2006.
+(You can read more about our ERG and Ivan’s LCA diagnosis here.)

-In the summer of 2008 we attended an LCA conference and felt that Ivan, then three years old, just wasn't keeping up with his peers.
-So we began scheduling more doctors' appointments and tests and by late 2008 Ivan was diagnosed with Joubert Syndrome along with the already diagnosed LCA.
-Ivan began seeing a geneticist at Children's Hospital Boston and we soon discovered that he had a mutation on the CEP290 gene that is often associated with both LCA and JS.
+In the summer of 2008 we attended an LCA conference and felt that Ivan, then three years old, just wasn’t keeping up with his peers.
+So we began scheduling more doctors’ appointments and tests and by late 2008 Ivan was diagnosed with Joubert Syndrome along with the already diagnosed LCA.
+Joubert Syndrome is a neurological condition characterized by an underdeveloped cerebellar vermis and usually results in low muscle tone, poor motor planning and developmental delay.
+Ivan began seeing a geneticist at Children’s Hospital Boston and we soon discovered that he had a mutation on the CEP290 gene that is often associated with both LCA and JS.

 But Ivan’s trials weren’t over.
 When he was about three and a half years old he began losing his speech and by the time he was four he was completely nonverbal.
 Ivan had gone from a boy who had over 100 words and was beginning to put two- and three-word sentences together to a boy with no language at all in about six months.

-More doctors' appointments led us to a diagnosis of Landau Kleffner Syndrome, a language processing disorder caused by sub clinical seizures in the language center of the brain.
+More doctors’ appointments led us to a diagnosis of refractory seizures, which at first were subclinical and hard to see.
 Of all the diagnoses Ivan has received, this one was the hardest to take.
-LKS took Ivan's speech away from him, along with much of his physical and cognitive skills.
+Epilepsy took Ivan’s speech away from him, along with much of his physical and cognitive skills.
 Seizures are nasty, nasty things.

 Through it all I’ve learned that regression is a bad word, but that it often comes hand in hand with disability and that we should appreciate everything we have now because life is fleeting.
 I’m also impressed every day with the grace and strength with which Ivan faces his challenges and I am determined to help Ivan be the best Ivan he can be!